Laiteux/Milky/README.md

 To purchase Milky, contact [Laiteux#1337](https://discordapp.com/users/551547196047360020) on Discord.

-Price is $50, I only accept Bitcoin and Amazon.com Gift Cards.
+Price is $30 (LIMITED TIME), I only accept Bitcoin and Amazon.com Gift Cards.

 ## Requirements